-Marvel at ancient stage machinery capable of amazing special effects, mechanical elevators centuries ahead of their time, trapdoors, and an incredibly complex system of underground tunnels below the arena that made the Colosseum's spectacles possible.
-These were amongst the ingenious inventions that we will see on our walking tour which helped ensure the incredible popularity of the games.
-Along with our expert guides, learn how the gladiator games unfolded and how their rituals of violence were conceived as Imperial propaganda to unify the incredibly diverse populations, languages, and cultures of the Roman Empire.
+Marvel at ancient stage machinery capable of amazing special effects and mechanical elevators centuries ahead of their time; learn about the series of trapdoors and incredibly complex system of underground tunnels below the arena that made the Colosseum's spectacles possible.
+These were amongst the ingenious inventions which helped ensure the incredible popularity of the games that we will see on our walking tour.
+Alongside our expert guides, learn how the gladiator games unfolded as we walk onto the arena floor and how their rituals of violence were conceived as Imperial propaganda capable of unifying the incredibly diverse populations, languages and cultures of the Roman Empire.

-Learn about the stages of the games, the processions and the salutes, and the battles between ferocious beasts and gladiators made spectacular by the surprise entrance of animals into the arena through secret trap-doors.
-You’ll be amazed by stories of the fight to the death between gladiators amidst the cheers of a delirious crowd, and the capricious decisions of the audience or of the emperor to save or condemn a defeated gladiator according to their whim.
-Walk on the arena floor, not usually open to the public and reserved specially for you on this tour.
-Gaze up from the viewpoint of the gladiators as they breathed their last.
+Learn about the stages of the games, the processions and the salutes of the participants, and the battles between ferocious beasts and gladiators made all the more spectacular by the surprise entrance of animals into the arena through secret trap-doors.
+The majority of guides who lead this tour for us are themselves archaeologists: you’ll be amazed by their stories of gladiators fighting to the death roared on by the cheers of a delirious crowd, and of the capricious decisions of the audience or of the emperor to save or condemn a defeated gladiator according to their whim.
+Gaze down from the viewpoint inside the Colosseum of the gladiators as they breathed their last breath.

-Our tour of Ancient Rome will take you into the daily lives of the gladiators, showcasing the manner of their combats, their weapons, and the origins of these men who often came from the remote provinces of the empire.
-The success of the games was ensured by the multi-ethnic society of the time.
-On our Colosseum Tour you will also learn about their daily training, which took place in the barracks where the gladiators lived, equipped with a small arena as you will see at the Ludus Magnus, one of their living quarters near the Colosseum.
+Our tour of Ancient Rome will take you through the daily lives of the gladiators, showcasing the manner of their combats, their weapons, and the origins of these men who often came from the remote provinces of the empire - the success of the games was ensured by the multi-ethnic society of the time.
+On our Colosseum Tour you will also learn about their daily training, which took place in the barracks where the gladiators lived.
+The barracks were equipped with their own small arena, as you will see at the Ludus Magnus, one of their living quarters near the Colosseum.

-It is only from above that we can fully appreciate the imposing magnitude of this remarkable edifice.
-From here, all its arcades and marbles are laid out before us; its dramatic spaces reveal a colossal feat of engineering.
-The Colosseum (Flavian Amphitheater) was built over ten years on a site which was previously part of Nero's Golden House, the Domus Aurea - which you can now also explore on our special Domus Aurea tour!
-Visiting the Coliseum from an upper level you will enjoy panoramic views of its spectacular architecture.
+As we explore the seating areas that were once reserved for the creme-de-la-creme of Roman society, we can fully appreciate the imposing magnitude of this remarkable edifice.
+See the structure's arcades and marbles are laid out before us, its dramatic spaces revealing a colossal feat of engineering.
+The Colosseum (originally known as the Flavian Amphitheater) was built over ten years on a site which was previously part of Nero's Golden House, the Domus Aurea - which you can now also explore on our special Domus Aurea tour.
+From the Colosseum's 2nd tier you can enjoy fantastic 360 degree views of its spectacular architecture.

 Our guided visit includes also the Aviaries and the Farnese Gardens (Orti Farnesiani), reopened in March 2018.
-The main Farnese Palace, a hidden gem in itself, was constructed on top of the ancient imperial palaces in one of the most spectacular corners of the Palatine Hill, with a series of stepped terraces going down to the Roman Forum.
+The main Farnese Palace, a hidden gem in itself, was constructed on top of the ancient imperial palaces in one of the most spectacular corners of the Palatine Hill, with a series of stepped terraces descending towards the Roman Forum.